juliankanaan/reductible/frontend/js/searchAlgorithm/README.md

 Let's filter that out.

 `withinOne()` hangs out at the end of `searchResults()`, allowing only results that are **within one standard deviation** of the rest of the population data.
 Outliers are out, and my sample is a lot cleaner.
-I should have enough data so population issues shouldn't be a problem.
+I should have enough data so population size issues shouldn't be a problem.

 ## "Did you mean?" functions